tdemin/gmnhg/testdata/general_text.md

 Gemini readers still have the stylistic context of your text.

 Adding two spaces at the end of a line will insert a hard
 break.
+You can also create a hard break using a backslash at the end\
+of a line.
 Hard breaks at the end of a paragraph are ignored.

 ## Blockquotes